sor4chi/monica-dev.com/apps/slides/slides/hono-conf-2024.md

 ---

-## Let's develop a Third-Party Framework for Hono!
+## Let's develop a Third-Party Framework for Hono

 Thank you for listening to the talk 🥳